More Sinquefield Money to Nexus PAC

 But wait.
 There’s more.

 The Treasurer for Nexus PAC is attorney Matthew McBride.
 McBride also sits on a number of economic development boards for the City of St. Louis.
-He chairs the St. Louis City Port Authority Commission and also serves on the City’s St. Louis Development Corporation Board, Enhanced Enterprise Zone Board, Land Clearance for Redevlopment Authority, Planned Industrial Expansion Authority.
+He chairs the St. Louis City Port Authority Commission and also serves on the City’s St. Louis Development Corporation Board, Enhanced Enterprise Zone Board, Land Clearance for Redevelopment Authority, Planned Industrial Expansion Authority.

 Preservation Square redeveloper McCormack Baron Salazar is a donor to Nexus PAC but McBride failed to abstain or recuse himself on economic development board votes relating to Preservation Square.